Cabeza Prieta National Wildlife Refuge: History

 In 1936, the Arizona boy scouts mounted a statewide campaign to save the desert bighorn sheep, leading to the creation of CPNWR.
 The Scouts first became interested in the sheep through the efforts of Major Frederick Russell Burnham, the noted conservationist who has been called the "Father of Scouting".
 Burnham observed that fewer than 150 of these sheep still lived in the Arizona mountains.
 He called George F. Miller, then scout executive of the boy scout council headquartered in Phoenix, with a plan to conserve them.

 Several other prominent Arizonans joined the movement and a Save the Bighorns poster contest was started in schools throughout the state.
 The contest-winning bighorn emblem was made up into neckerchief slides for the 10,000 Boy Scouts, and talks and dramatizations were given at school assemblies and on radio.
 The National Wildlife Federation, the Izaak Walton League, and the National Audubon Society also joined the effort.

 On January 18, 1939, over 1500000 acre of Arizona were set aside at CPNWR and at Kofa National Wildlife Refuge and a Civilian Conservation Corps camp was set up to develop high mountain waterholes for the sheep.
 A brick and stone monument was erected on a hill near Tule Well, and Major Burnham delivered the dedication speech opening CPNWR in 1941.

 The desert bighorn sheep is now the official mascot for the Arizona Boy Scouts and the number of sheep in these parks have increased substantially.
 In 1989, in celebration of the 50th anniversary of this refuge, the stone monument on the site was re-dedicated to the Arizona Boy Scouts and Major Burnham.

+In April 2026, a rare 1,000-year-old archaeological site known as Las Playas Intaglio, was bulldozed during the construction of the Mexico–United States border wall.